Remi-Gau/eCobidas/docs/21-short-term.md

     for example there could be one common spreadsheet for participant sample description.

+-   Consolidate the other items of the spreadsheet, as it is still missing a lot of information

 -   Identify high-priority items in the checklist (similar to Carp 2012 for fMRI, e.g.
     [Luck & Gaspelin 2015](https://onlinelibrary.wiley.com/doi/full/10.1111/psyp.12639))

--   Create a version of the spreadsheet where each of those high priority items has been properly atomized (i.e it is only composed of a single question)

-## Positron emission tomography
+## Positron emission tomography and Eyetracking

-## Eyetracking
+Those 2 projects are more quite ahead already as they both started from fairly standardized spreadsheets.

+Both could benefit from a better definition of the response types and reponse options.